-The LMQ664x0-Q1 is the industry's smallest 36-V, 3-A (available in 2-A and 1-A variants) synchronous step-down DC/DC converter with an integrated bypass and bootstrap capacitor in an enhanced QFN package.
-This easy-to-use converter supports a wide input voltage range of 2.7 V to 36 V (after start-up or once operating) with transients up to 42 V.
+The LMR436x0-Q1 is the industry's smallest 36-V, 2-A and 1-A synchronous step-down DC/DC converters in a 2-mm × 2-mm HotRod package.
+This easy-to-use converter supports a wide input voltage range of 3.0 V to 36 V with transients up to 42 V.

-LMQ664x0-Q1 is specifically designed to meet low standby power requirements for alwayson, automotive applications.
-Auto mode enables frequency foldback when operating at light loads, allowing an unloaded typical current consumption of 1.5 $\mu A$ at 13.5 $V{IN}$ and high light load efficiency.
-A seamless transition between PWM and PFM modes along with very low MOSFET ON resistances makes sure there is exceptional efficiency across the entire load range.
-The control architecture (peak current mode) and feature set are optimized for an ultrasmall solution size with minimal output capacitance.
-The device minimizes input filter size by using dual-random spread spectrum (DRSS), a low-EMI enhanced QFN package, and an optimized pin-out.
-The MODE/SYNC and RT pin variants can be used to set or synchronize the frequency to avoid noise sensitive frequency bands.
-There are NC pins between critical high voltage pins, reducing potential failures (optimal pin FMEA).
-The rich feature set of the LMQ664x0-Q1 is designed to simplify implementation for a wide range of automotive end equipment.
+The LMR43620-Q1 is specifically designed to meet low standby power requirements for always on, automotive applications.
+Auto mode enables frequency foldback when operating at light loads, allowing an unloaded current consumption of 1.5 μA at 13.5 V{IN} and high light load efficiency.
+A seamless transition between PWM and PFM modes along with very low MOSFET ON resistances provide exceptional efficiency across the entire load range.

+The control architecture and feature set are optimized for an ultra-small solution size.
+The device uses peak current mode control to minimize output capacitance.
+The LMR436x0-Q1 minimizes input filter size by utilizing dual random spread spectrum, a low-EMI HotRod package, and an optimized pinout.
+The MODE/SYNC and RT pin variants can be used to set or synchronize the frequency between 200 kHz and 2.2 MHz to avoid noise sensitive frequency bands.

+The rich feature set of the LMR436x0-Q1 is designed to simplify implementation for a wide range of automotive end equipments.